-Although all five models in the RX100 line have offered 20.1MP 1in-type sensors, they have not been the same unit.
+Although all the models in the RX100 line so far have offered 20.1MP 1in-type sensors, they have not been the same sensors.

 While the RX100 III maintains the back-illuminated sensor of the Mark II, the RX100 IV features a sensor with a stacked architecture.
 This was done to improve light-gathering efficiency, helping to deliver images with lower noise.

-All three models have also been designed with a Control Ring around their respective optics, and these can be used for a range of purpose – not least zooming.
-All three also have built-in ND filters to help out when capturing long exposures and for video shooting.
+All four models have also been designed with a Control Ring around their respective optics, and these can be used for a range of purpose – not least zooming.
+Each also has a built-in ND filters to help out when capturing long exposures and for video shooting.

 - Sony RX100 III: 1080p up to 60fps, 120fps slow motion